 On June 30, 2021, we had cash and cash equivalents of \$37.9 million and an accumulated deficit of \$20.1 million.
 To date, we have primarily relied on debt and equity financing to fund our operations and to meet ongoing working capital needs and to execute on the initial stages of our business plan.
 On January 29, 2021, we completed a private placement offering of 1,620,000 shares of series A preferred stock, at a price per share of \$25.00, to certain individuals and investors for an aggregate amount of \$40.5 million.
 Even with the successful closing of the private placement offering and the anticipated cash and cash equivalents available from the Merger, we may seek to raise capital through alternative sources, such as a public offering, an additional private placement of our equity or debt securities or traditional or non-traditional credit type facilities.
+However, we have not identified any potential source of alternative financing.
+There can be no guarantees that any such financing would become available to us on acceptable terms, if at all, which could impair our growth and adversely affect our existing operations.
 If we raise additional equity financing, our stockholders may experience significant dilution of their ownership interests, and the per share value of our class A common stock could decline.
 Furthermore, if we engage in debt financing, the debt holders would likely have priority over our stockholders, on order of payment preference.